-Degrees are awarded four times a year, in February, May, June and October.
-The program's Convocation and Awards Ceremony and the University's main graduation occur Tuesday and Wednesday, respectively during the graduation week in May.
+Columbia University awards degrees four times a year, in February, May, June and October.
+The Program's Convocation and Awards Ceremony and the University's main graduation occur Tuesday and Wednesday, respectively during the graduation week in May.
 Any interruption that causes a break in completing the didactic or clinical education portion of the curriculum on time may necessitate a delayed graduation.
 Students who remain in good academic standing are still invited to participate in graduation ceremonies.
 Receipt of the diploma with corresponding date of graduation will be deferred until June or October upon successful completion of clinical education.